 \subsection{Models with initial random noise}

-In the absence of external forcing or instabilities, the reconnection rate measured within the current sheet should follow the Sweet-Parker dependence on the Lundquist number, $V_{\text{rec}} \sim S^{-1/2}$, at least until a critical Lundquist number $S_c$ where the plasmoid instability can occur, making the reconnection rate reach a constant value, as verified, e.g., in the MHD simulations of \cite{bhattacharjee2009fast, huang2010scaling, Loureiro2012}.
-As stressed earlier, in these works, the authors found $S_c \sim 10^{4}$, and a ``universal'' rate of $V_\text{rec}/V_A \sim S_c^{-1/2} \sim 0.01$.
+In the absence of external forcing or instabilities, the reconnection rate measured within the current sheet should follow the Sweet--Parker dependence on the Lundquist number, $V_{\text{rec}} \sim S^{-1/2}$, at least until a critical Lundquist number $S_c$ where the plasmoid instability can occur, making the reconnection rate reach a constant value, as verified, e.g., in the MHD simulations of \cite{bhattacharjee2009fast, huang2010scaling, Loureiro2012}.
+As emphasized previously, in these works, the authors found $S_c \sim 10^{4}$, and a ``universal'' rate of $V_\text{rec}/V_A \sim S_c^{-1/2} \sim 0.01$.

-In the present work, for each Lundquist number tested in our simulations, we analyzed the convergence of magnetic flux over time for different grid resolutions.
-In Fig. \ref{fig:Bflux_S5e4_resolutions} we show the time evolution of the magnetic flux for the simulations with $S=5 \times 10^4$ and $512^2 - 8192^2$ grid cells.
+In this work, for each Lundquist number tested in our simulations, we analyzed the convergence of magnetic flux over time for different grid resolutions.
+In Fig. \ref{fig:Bflux_S5e4_resolutions} we show the time evolution of the magnetic flux for simulations with $S=5 \times 10^4$, using grid resolutions from $512^2$ to $8192^2$ cells.

 From Fig. \ref{fig:Bflux_S5e4_resolutions}, we observe that convergence is achieved at a resolution $2048^2$.
 In this case, the tearing-mode instability still develops, and the bump seen at time $t \lesssim 4.0 \, t_A$ is attributed to the passage of a plasmoid through the center of the box ($x=0$).
-For higher resolutions, of $4096^2$ and $8192^2$, although plasmoids still form, they are rapidly advected out of the domain (see Fig. \ref{fig:cmaps_plasmoids_S5e4_h8k} for the resolution $h^{-1} = 8192$ and therefore do not affect the magnetic flux or the corresponding reconnection rate.
+For higher resolutions, of $4096^2$ and $8192^2$, although plasmoids still form, they are rapidly advected out of the domain (see Fig. \ref{fig:cmaps_plasmoids_S5e4_h8k} for the resolution $h^{-1} = 8192$) and therefore do not affect the magnetic flux.

-We note that, for the simulations shown in Fig. \ref{fig:Bflux_S5e4_resolutions}, the Lundquist number is $S = 5 \times 10^4$, which yields a current layer thickness of $\delta \sim S^{-1/2} \approx 4.47 \times 10^{-3}$.
-Using a grid resolution of $h^{-1} = 2048$ to marginally resolve the reconnection region, we obtain a ratio of $\delta / h \approx 9.15$.
-Therefore, the convergence criterion proposed by \cite{Morillo2025}, which requires $\delta / h \geq 10$, appears to be a reasonable guideline for assessing numerical resolution for all tests with resolution 2048 or larger.
-However, plasmoid formation is still observed even in these cases where $\delta / h > 10$, in contrast to their findings.
+We note that, for the simulations shown in Fig. \ref{fig:Bflux_S5e4_resolutions}, the Lundquist number is $S = 5 \times 10^4$, which yields a current layer thickness of $\delta \sim S^{-1/2} \approx 4.47 \times 10^{-3}$. \giovani{With a grid resolution of $h^{-1} = 2048$ in the reconnection region, we obtain a ratio of $\delta / h \approx 9.15$.
+The convergence criterion proposed by \cite{Morillo2025}, $\delta/h \geq 10$, therefore provides a useful guideline for evaluating numerical resolution in our run with $2048^2$ and higher grids.
+However, in contrast to their results, we still observe plasmoid formation even in cases with $\delta/h > 10$.}